appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 Just flip a switch in the auth0 dashboard.

-After We have just released a new version!
-Now you can sign in with Twitter, Facebook and GitHub.
-Enjoy folks! https://appernetic.io #contentmanagement
+We have just released a new version!
+Now you can sign in with your E-mail, Twitter, Facebook and GitHub.
+Enjoy folks!

+https://appernetic.io #contentmanagement